 Startups

-Table 1: Benchmark comparison of common 2026 agent stack approaches (cost, control, and time-to-value)
+Table 1: Common 2026 agent stack paths (speed, control, and operational burden)

 ApproachBest forTypical monthly cost (early-stage)Time-to-first-workflowKey tradeoff